Is Divorce Mediation Better Than Litigation?

 One main aspect to focus on when going through mediation is finding the right mediator.
 It is essential to find someone who will not only be neutral towards both parties, but is also well-educated on family law and divorce.
 The end result of mediation can only be reached upon the agreement of both parties.
 It can often leave people feeling more fulfilled with the divorce when they are able to reach their own conclusions instead of having a judge do so for them.
 If obtaining a conclusion is unsuccessful, then there is always the option to move to a litigation divorce and go to court.

-If you are interested in learning more about divorce mediation vs. an attorney, please contact a San Diego divorce attorney at Moore, Schulman & Moore, APC for an initial consultation.
+If you are interested in learning more about divorce mediation vs. an attorney, please contact an attorney at Moore, Schulman & Moore, APC for an initial consultation.
 We have more than 200+ years of family law experience.